ozoidemi/ePaper_guest_dashboard/README.md

 Click on them, then click on the cog in the upper right to go to settings, and then enable the entities.

 Upon enablement, Home Assistant can now automatically generate a QR code with the SSID and password needed to log into your guests network.
-At first, it will have whatever password you gave to your network.
+At first, it will have whatever password you assigned to your network.

 However, your button entity will now enable you to create and apply a 20-char random password to your guest network without any work on your part.
-This is a fixed string, and there is nothing you can do to adapt it to better suit your needs.
+Just remember this is a fixed string, and there is nothing you can (easily) do to adapt it to better suit your needs.

 We'll still take advantage of these two entities later on.